Memorable Historic Sites in Puerto Rico

-The construction of El Morro began in the 16th century with the purpose of protecting the entrance to the San Juan harbor by the Spanish conquistadores.
-It served as a defensive position in the New World and was witness to many battles against foreign powers and pirates.
+The construction of El Morro began in the 16th century to protect the San Juan harbor entrance by the Spanish conquistadores.
+It served as a defensive position in the New World and witnessed many battles against foreign powers and pirates.
 From the fort, the views of the city and the ocean are stunning.

 Before leaving, make sure to fly a kite on the enormous green fields outside of El Morro, take a deep breath, and relax under the magnificent blue skies — this is a treasured experience.

 Open daily from 9:00 a.m. to 6:00 p.m., with an entrance fee of $7 per person (children under 15 enter free).
-Paid admission to El Morro also gets you admission to San Cristóbal as well, just save your receipt.
+Paid admission to El Morro gets you to access to San Cristóbal as well; just save your receipt.